Tick-Talk/Protocol/Server.md

 * Group Chats & Private Messages (encrypted to just one string with a key that is password-derived)
   * Chat ID
   * Chat key
+* Privelege (either normal or admin)
+  * Every user is normal by default
+  * A user cannot be promoted to admin by a command given over the network, only local changes

 # Rooms
 Rooms are a place where any user with an account can connect–and thus are not encrypted.
 Room names can only contain spaces, A-Z (only uppercase), and 0-9.
 A server should ignore all other requests relating to rooms that do not match the above requirements.